Apollo Global Management Inc. (APO) Shares Up Despite Recent Market Volatility

 APO’s Market Performance

-APO’s stock has seen a -12.80% decrease for the week, with a -18.02% drop in the past month and a -10.22% fall in the past quarter.
-The volatility ratio for the week is 6.84%, and the volatility levels for the past 30 days are at 3.68% for Apollo Global Management Inc. The simple moving average for the last 20 days is -14.54% for APO stock, with a simple moving average of -1.48% for the last 200 days.
+The stock of Apollo Global Management Inc. (APO) has seen a -2.84% decrease in the past week, with a -21.20% drop in the past month, and a -11.32% fall in the past quarter.
+The volatility ratio for the week is 4.49%, and the volatility levels for the past 30 days are at 3.78% for APO.
+The simple moving average for the last 20 days is -15.56% for APO stock, with a simple moving average of -4.71% for the last 200 days.

 Analysts’ Opinion of APO